-A cappella Zoo (ISSN: 1945-7480) is an independent print & web magazine of magic realism & slipstream.
-We seek to connect emerging writers with readers of a similar sensibility, those who have a taste for the fantastic in the everyday.
-We look especially for surprising imagery, layered storytelling, well-explored ideas & perspectives, and a natural, contemporary sense of place & person.
-We publish works of various overlapping styles, including absurdist, uncanny, fabulist, cross-genre, experimental, bizarro, modern fairy tale, new weird, and surreal.
-For our purposes, the combined terms MAGIC REALISM & SLIPSTREAM illustrate the range of our stories along a spectrum between modern reality and the imagined.
+A cappella Zoo (ISSN: 1945-7480) is an independent magazine of magic realism & slipstream.
+We seek to connect emerging writers with readers of a similar sensibility: those with an appetite for the fantastic in the everyday.
+We look especially for surprising imagery, layered storytelling, well-explored ideas & perspectives, and a natural, contemporary sense of place & personhood.
+We collect stories and poems of various overlapping styles, including fabulist, uncanny, absurdist, cross-genre, experimental, bizarro, modern fairy tale, new weird, and surreal.
+For our purposes, the combined terms MAGIC REALISM & SLIPSTREAM represent a spectrum between contemporary life and the imagined.

 Join the community!
 We encourage a lively network of readers and contributors and love sharing the bits of magic we find here and there.
 Share us with friends and colleagues!

 COLIN MELDRUM established A cappella Zoo in 2008 as a venue for strange and inquisitive stories.
 He earned a BA in English and Creative Writing from Idaho State University, where he read on the editorial board of Black Rock & Sage and won the Agnus Just Reid award for writing.
 His work has appeared in Sideshow Fables and Collective Fallout (stories), Sugar House Review and Weave Magazine (poems), and elsewhere.
-He lives with his husband, currently in the English countryside, teaches English as an international language, and daydreams of being a zoologist.
+He and his husband currently live in the English countryside, where he teaches English as an international language and daydreams of being a zoologist.

 JONATHAN BRUNS has volunteered on the GSBA scholarship board in Seattle and is currently working as an international auditor in Europe.
 In his spare time, he's a serious reader, passionate story critic, and obsessive antique book collector.